The rise of HIPAA-certified telehealth

 Cytology offers a report that will monitor and provide statistics for those aspects of Pap smear testing which need to be monitored for legal and technical purposes.

-Limited release of this option is available.
 Eligibility enables the automation of the search of insurance and other qualifying files (provided by the payor) to see if an individual patient is under coverage at a given time.

 CGM SCHUYLAB allows you to email a secure link to the doctors your laboratory serves.
 Your doctors can click on this link, and it will take them to your CGM SCHUYNET Laboratory Outreach Solution web portal.
 Once they sign in, the .pdf of the patient’s results is available to them to view and print from their desk.